 Charles Galbraith is a citizen of the Navajo Nation and he focuses his practice on litigation and Native American Affairs.
 Prior to joining the firm, Mr. Galbraith served as the White House Associate Director of Intergovernmental Affairs and Public Engagement in Washington, D.C. where he managed the relationship of the White House with 566 Tribal Governments and Native American people.
-Mr. Galbraith also analyzed and formulated political and policy recommendations for The President, Executive Branch Agencies, and Senior White House Officials on matters affecting tribal governments and Native American people including budgets, legislation, executive orders, appointments, Tribal law enforcement, the Violence Against Women Reauthorization Act of 2013, Federal Emergency disaster declarations, sacred sites and historic preservation, and economic development.
+Mr. Galbraith also analyzed and formulated political and policy recommendations for President Obama, Executive Branch Agencies, and Senior White House Officials on matters affecting tribal governments and Native American people including budgets, legislation, executive orders, appointments, Tribal law enforcement, the Violence Against Women Reauthorization Act of 2013, Federal Emergency disaster declarations, sacred sites and historic preservation, and economic development.
 He planned and led the annual White House Tribal Nations conferences which included The President, 566 invited Tribal leaders, cabinet secretaries, members of Congress and dozens of senior government officials.

 Mr. Galbraith previously served as a Deputy Associate Counsel for Presidential Personnel in the White House where he conducted interviews, background investigations and political vetting of individuals under consideration for presidential appointments.
 His work included making recommendations to Senior White House staff and preparing for the Senate confirmation process.